tomomano/aws-cdk-dojo/s3_lambda_ecs/tutorial/README.md

 Next, go to your ECS console, and confirm that a new cluster named `thumb-cluster` is created.
 This cluster should be empty now.

 Then, in `Task Definition`, you should find an item whose name should start wtih `s3lambdaecsffmpegthumbtaskdefinition`.
-Open the task definition, and make sure that the properties that we defined (such as CPU limits and port mappings) in our CDK code were indeed reflected here.
+Open the task definition, and make sure that the properties that we defined in our CDK code (such as CPU limits and port mappings) were indeed reflected here.

-Now, let's run a task from Python code!
+Now, let's run a task programatically using Python code!
 This Python code will eventually go to the Lambda handler that we will define later.

-From your local Python interpreter (>3,7) with `boto3` library installed, run the following script. **Remember to replace the values represented as `<XXX>` with your own settins.**
+From your local Python interpreter (>=3.7 recommended) with `boto3` library installed, run the following script. **Remember to replace the values represented as `<XXX>` with your own settins.**

 ```python
 import boto3